MaximZhutovski/Neural-Network-Course/README.md

 7.Frameworks: TensorFlow, Keras, NumPy, scikit-learn, tensorboardX

 ## Core Competencies Highlighted
-🧠 *Model Design:* Built and compared CNN and LSTM architectures for vision and NLP tasks.
+🧠 Model Design: Built and compared CNN, LSTM, and MLP architectures for vision and NLP tasks.
-⚙️ *Frameworks:* Practical experience with both PyTorch and TensorFlow/Keras.
+⚙️ Frameworks: Practical experience with both PyTorch and TensorFlow/Keras.
+🔧 Low-Level Implementation: Manually implemented linear layers, activation functions, and forward passes in PyTorch.
+🖥️ Device Optimization: Integrated GPU support for efficient model training.
-🧹 *Data Preprocessing:* Handled batching, padding, tokenization, and normalization.
+🧹 Data Preprocessing: Handled batching, padding, tokenization, and normalization.
-📊 *Evaluation:* Used metrics like Accuracy, F1, Precision, Recall, and Balanced Accuracy.
+📊 Evaluation: Used metrics like Accuracy, F1, Precision, Recall, and Balanced Accuracy.
-🔍 *Visualization:* Visualized filters, activations, and model behavior.
+🔍 Visualization: Visualized filters, activations, and model behavior.
-🚀 *Experimentation:* Explored batch sizes, depth, and training strategies.
+🚀 Experimentation: Explored batch sizes, architecture depth, and training strategies.
-📁 *Clean Code:* Modular, well-structured, and easy to reproduce.
+📁 Clean Code: Modular, well-structured, and easy to reproduce.

 ## What’s Next
 I plan to continue expanding this repository with additional projects as I deepen my knowledge and skills in deep learning.
 My goal is to gain hands-on experience with advanced architectures, explore a variety of tasks in computer vision and natural language processing, and build a solid foundation for research and applied work in the field.